nevalang/neva/docs/qa.md

 ## Why do `struct` and `dict` literals require `:` and `,` while struct declarations don't?

 This makes literals similar to JSON and consistent with languages like Python, JavaScript, and Go.
 It also distinguishes between `type` and `const` expressions.

+## Why keyword `def` has been chosen to define a component?

+Previously used `flow` keyword had drawbacks: it's not used in other languages and may confuse since the abstraction is called "component" not "flow".

+Common keywords like `fn`/`fun`/`func` could be misleading since Neva components are not functions but rather coroutines.
+Keywords like `coro`/`routine` focus too much on implementation details rather than semantics.

+While `class` is familiar and components are similar to classes as blueprints, it risks confusion with OOP which Neva does not follow.

+`def` was chosen because it's familiar from Python, short, and generic enough to define components without implying specific semantics.